 Now before continuing, I have to point out that it is very difficult to completely change your own accent to that of another nationality.
 So, it is very hard for an Indian, for example, to sound like an Englishman with a typical “BBC” standard pronunciation, or even an American.

 The minority who could probably prove me wrong, are of course, actors.
 Some can only temporarily adopt another accent, for others the effect is rarely permanent.
+Plus, there are the lucky ones who just have a knack for languages and can pick up a foreign tongue really easily, but for most of us it’s not so straightforward!
 So, what we mean by accent reduction is accent neutralisation, where your accent is changed in a small way to sound more like a native English or American person’s pronunciation.

 Now you may well be thinking, how does this apply to me?
 How can I “neutralise” my own accent?